-While formal education is not required for employment as a police officer, individuals can enroll in an undergraduate certificate program.
+While formal education is not required for employment as a police officer, individuals can enroll in an undergraduate certificate program with a high school diploma or equivalent.
 They might complete programs in police science, law enforcement and security or basic police training before enrolling in a police academy.
 A certificate program in police officer training requires 24-30 credits for completion.

 Police Officer Certification